 A THC saliva test mainly detects THC present in saliva.
 A urine test rather detects THC-COOH, the main cannabis metabolite.
 Detection windows are therefore not the same.

-Opiates example
+Opioids example

 Broad family

-Rapid result = indicative result
+Quick result = indicative result

 Roadside check, THC, CBD, and saliva test

-Opiates Morphine, 6-MAM 10 ng/mL in saliva Morphine: 300 ng/mL in urine
+Opiates Morphine, 6-MAM 10 ng/mL saliva Morphine: 300 ng/mL urine

 CBD and risk of THC positivity

-A self-test does not grant permission to drive
+A self-test does not grant driving authorization

 Workplace screening: framework and prevention